smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Nan Lin.md

 - Unit testing of the prototype code using KG’s existing test cases with possible new ones.
 - Fit the feature into RIF properly.
 Export the feature as a web service.
 Then the Javascript snippet in the front-end web page can call the service directly; the web page can render the RIF ICD 10 code taxonomy structure successfully.
 - Use the similar way to generate a file containing the ICD 9 code used in RIF.
+- Develop complete ICD 9+10 lists for inserted into the RIF build outside of Github.
+This is to preserve WHO's copyright and licensing conditions.

 #### May
 - Continue reading RIF 3.2 manual to preciously understand the purpose, features, concepts, and business logic of RIF.